 - Kid-Friendly Niche Products

-The lashes and accessories didn't sell well and the holiday bundles were seasonal.
-Consequently, she started manufacturing her own merchandise bundles and her e-commerce store took off.
+The lashes and accessories didn't sell well, and the holiday bundles were seasonal.
+So Isabella started manufacturing her own merchandise bundles, and her store took off.

 She picked the perfect niche that was right for her.
 Who she is as a person speaks directly to the ideal target audience of those products.
 The marketplace will always respond to authenticity.

 Isabella's case study shows the importance of being a great content creator on social media.
-Does this mean if you want to start an ecommerce business that you have to be the one making videos online?
+But does this mean if you want to start an ecommerce business that you have to be the one making videos online?
 Not necessarily.

-Josh Snow the owner of the $100 Million tooth whitening ecommerce brand...
-His main strategy was influencer marketing, leveraging celebrities clout & fan base to boost the image & reach of the brand.
+Josh Snow is the owner of the $100 Million tooth whitening ecommerce brand.
+His main strategy was influencer marketing, leveraging celebrities' clout and fan base to boost the image and reach of the brand.

-Shopify dropshipping is more like a hustle, because ultimately you own nothing.
-E-commerce is building an entire business & brand but these are assets that you own.
-It requires a lot more forethought.
-Whichever is right for you really depends on what gets you excited.
-Making some fast money and going on vacations? or grinding nonstop for the next couple of years to build an awesome brand?
+Shopify dropshipping is more like a side hustle because you ultimately own nothing.
+In contrast, ecommerce is building an entire business and brand.
+But these are assets that you own.
+So it requires a lot more forethought, and whatever is right for you depends on what excites you—for example, making fast money and going on vacations.
+Or would you rather grind nonstop for the next couple of years to build an awesome brand?